Topological Josephson parametric amplifier array: A proposal for directional, broadband, and low-noise amplification: Topological protection against disorder

-In addition, disorder can destabilize the amplifying steady-state depending on the operation point and/or disorder type.
-For $P_1'$, the early termination of certain curves in Figs.~\ref{fig4:disorder}(b)-(c) indicates the specific disorder strength at which the system becomes unstable.
-Including this stability analysis, we predict an overall tolerance to disorder of at least $\sigma\lesssim 10\%$ in all system parameters, while retaining the excellent performance of the directional amplification.
-A practical implementation of the topological JTWPA will be mainly affected by disorder and inhomogeneties inherent to the fabrication of JJs \cite{kreikebaum_improving_2020} and this constitutes a natural protection against it.
+Notice that a strong enough disorder can destabilize the amplifying steady state depending on the operation point and/or disorder type.
+For $P_3$, the early termination of certain curves in Figs.~\ref{fig:disorder_all}(a)-(c) indicates the specific disorder strength at which the system becomes unstable.
+Including this stability analysis, we predict an overall tolerance to the disorder of at least $\sigma\sim \tr{15}\%$ in all effective system parameters, while retaining the excellent performance of the directional amplification.
+A practical implementation of the topological \tr{JPA array} will be affected by disorder and inhomogeneities inherent to the fabrication \tr{of capacitances} and JJs \cite{kreikebaum_improving_2020} and this constitutes a natural protection against it.